Spaceman-Labs/KIFHarness/readme.markdown

 Installation
 ------------

 There are a lot of steps here, but if you just follow the steps, everything _should_ "just work".
+This is still a work in progress, any feedback is very much welcome.

 #### Download KIFHarness